opensearch-project/data-prepper/data-prepper-plugins/opensearch/README.md

 - <a name="index"></a>`index`: A String used as index name for custom data type.
 Applicable and required only If index_type is explicitly `custom` or defaults to be `custom` while both `trace_analytics_raw` and `trace_analytics_service_map` are set to false.

 - <a name="template_file"></a>`template_file`(optional): A json file path to be read as index template for custom data ingestion.
 The json file content should be the json value of
-`"template"` key in the json content of elasticsearch [Index templates API](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/index-templates.html), e.g. [otel-v1-apm-span-index-template.json](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/src/main/resources/otel-v1-apm-span-index-template.json)
+`"template"` key in the json content of OpenSearch [Index templates API](https://opensearch.org/docs/latest/opensearch/index-templates/), e.g. [otel-v1-apm-span-index-template.json](https://github.com/opensearch-project/data-prepper/blob/main/data-prepper-plugins/opensearch/src/main/resources/otel-v1-apm-span-index-template.json)

 - `number_of_shards` (optional): The number of primary shards that an index should have on the destination OpenSearch server.
 This parameter is effective only when `template_file` is either explicitly provided in Sink configuration or built-in.
 If this parameter is set, it would override the value in index template file.
 OpenSearch documentation has [more about this parameter](https://opensearch.org/docs/latest/opensearch/rest-api/index-apis/create-index/).